jadudm/fac-archive/README.md

-# fac-tool
+# fac-archive

 ## about

-`fac-tool` provides utilities for working with Federal Audit Clearinghouse data (FAC).
+`fac-archive` provides utilities for working with Federal Audit Clearinghouse data (FAC).
 With it, you can:

 1. make a complete copy of the *data* in the FAC
 2. update the data incrementally